TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Jupiter.md

 <br />

-If we pay a little attention, we can see the `Grafana` icon in the upper left corner.
+If we look closely, we can see the `Grafana` icon in the upper left corner.

 And by clicking in the help button we check the `version` in use: